microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/pf9/pf9_bareos/_index.md

 - An Ubuntu 20.04 installed physical machine or VM.
 In this scenario, we would be using single node kubernetes cluster installation.
 This machine would also act as our management host.

 - The [kubectl](https://platform9.com/learn/tutorials/kubectl) executable binary for local cluster management.
-If you would want to have a seperate host for cluster management, follow the below steps to [install kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/#install-using-native-package-management) on it.
+If you would want to have a separate host for cluster management, follow the below steps to [install kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/#install-using-native-package-management) on it.

   ```shell
   sudo apt-get update